cyprienruffino/MiniShark/README.md

 # wepbash
-WEP/WPS Pentesting app for Android
+Fun project, attempt to make a WEP/EAP/WPS penetrating tool for Android